gatech-genemark/GeneMark-ETP/README.md

 ### Third-party tools

 Third party tools are located in the folder "tools".
 These tools are distributed under the licensing terms of the respective license holders.
-For details see the installation instructions and corresponding references.
+For details, see the installation instructions and corresponding references.